CrowdStrike/cloud-resource-estimator/README.md

 ## Running an audit
 + Connect to Cloud Shell within the provider in question
+    - If asked, select "BASH" for your environment.
 + Execute the following command:
 ```shell
 curl https://raw.githubusercontent.com/CrowdStrike/Cloud-Benchmark/main/benchmark.sh | /bin/bash